ron-from-nl/TinyPass/README.md

 <!-- MDTOC -->

+TinyPass works with Secrets having exactly the Fields you need, support mobile devices and has many other fun features.

 ## Easy

-TinyPass is easy to install with no installation hassle, no database server, no db user & access rights or manual Paths and URLs to specify, no websetup to go through.
+TinyPass is easy to install, no database server, no db user and access rights or manual paths / URLs to specify.
-TinyPass creates a single database file called "tinypass.db" in the home directory when it's not there, which also makes backup & restore super simple.
+At first run TinyPass makes a single database file called "tinypass.db" which makes backup & restore also easy.

 - Copy TinyPass to a web directory
 - Configure your (Apache) Web Server
 - Browse to https://your.ip/tinypass/

-The great thing about TinyPass is that it works with Secrets and 100% Custom Fields that can be added, changed, rearranged, moved up and down and deleted at any time.
-It also has a clean, non-distracting interface with a context driven menu also supporting mobile devices along with many other fun features.

 ## Functions